mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

      |  ``target``        = None
      |  ``container``     = MODULE_X TYPE_Y

-     * This error is associated with a variable that is defined more than once (with the same standard name) on the host model side.
+     * This error is associated with a variable that is defined more than once (with the same :term:`standard name`) on the host model side.
 Information on the offending variables is provided so that one can provide different standard names to the different variables.
  #. ``Exception: Scheme name differs from module name``: ``module_name``\= "X" vs. ``scheme_name``\= "Y"
       * Make sure that each scheme in the errored module begins with the module name and ends in either ``*_timestep_init``, ``*_init``, ``*_run``, ``*_finalize``, or ``*_timestep_finalize``.
  #. ``Exception: New entry for variable`` var_name ``in argument table of subroutine`` scheme_subroutine_name ``is incompatible with existing entry``: